burkkyy/hephaestus/doc/delegate.md

 # Delegate

-Stores one or more functors, calls all stored functors in delegate invoke.
+Stores one or more functors, calls all stored functors on delegate invoke.
 Supports standalone functions and member functions with weak-pointer safety.

 ```cpp
 template <typename...
 A>